 Central government health Scheme conduct exam to recruit pharmacists allopathy.
-The exam pattern and syllabus is almost same accross cghs exams conducted in Delhi, Maharashtra, Gujarat, kolkata, Karnataka and other states.
+The exam pattern and syllabus is almost same across cghs exams conducted in many states such Maharashtra, Gujarat, kolkata, Karnataka and other states.

-We are posting this cghs pattern and syllabus mostly according to official information bulletin of CGHS
+We are posting this cghs pattern and syllabus for 2018 and 2019 mostly according to official information bulletin of CGHS

 Old Pattern of CGHS pharmacist exam